alamedyang/magedocs/docs/actions.md

 Clears all the [save data](state#save-data) in the given slot.

-This action creates a dialog card reporting that the save was erased.
-This introduces a player-timed barrier which prevents ROM burnout in the event that a player set an an `on_tick` script to one that contains this action.
+This action displays a [dialog card](dialogs) reporting that the save was erased.
+This introduces a player-timed barrier which prevents ROM burnout in the event that a player set an an [`on_tick`](scripts#on_tick) script slot to a script that contains this action.

 - **Syntax**: `erase slot <number[]>;`
 - **Bytecode action**: `SLOT_ERASE